-Who can file a Complaint for Cancelation?
+Who can file a Complaint for Cancellation?

 A registration can be revoked by a written complaint before the Authority or the authority can take suo moto action on behalf of or on the recommendation of the competent authority for the revocation of the registration.

-Conditions for Cancelation
+Conditions for Cancellation

 - The promoter makes default in doing anything required by or under this Act or the rules or the regulations made hereunder;